READ TIME: 3mins

 The final part of company liquidation is to strike the company from the register at companies house.

-Voluntary action by directors not enforced through court action as is a Compulsory Liquidation.
+Voluntary action by directors is not enforced through court action, as is a compulsory liquidation.

 What does it cost? – Who Pays?

 Cost varies on the size of the company and the issues.
-Assuming the company is Insolvent an a Creditors Voluntary Liquidation is, therefore, the process chosen.
-The cost is then recovered by time working on the case.
+Assuming the company is insolvent, a creditor’s voluntary liquidation is therefore the process chosen.
+Time then re-covers the cost worked on the case.
 Time is a significant cost factor.
-Therefore small limited companies with few assets and closure costs vary from £3,000 to £6,000 plus VAT.
-That includes an insolvency practitioner’s appointment to assume office as Liquidator, creditors’ meeting and statement of affairs together with section 100 reports.
+Therefore, small limited companies with few assets and closure costs vary from £3,000 to £6,000 plus VAT.
+That includes an insolvency practitioner’s appointment to assume office as Liquidator, creditors’ meeting, and statement of affairs, together with section 100 reports.

 Additionally, statutory costs are then incurred:

 - Appraising and selling the assets with third-party RICS valuers;

 - Collecting outstanding monies due to the company’s pre liquidation;